They look great, won’t damage the fish, are compact enough to fit on any backpack and even include a magnet to attach

 - The net is very small – not the best net for large fish.

 Types of Nets

 These nets actually come in a vast array of styles, some of which offer more than simply retrieving your fish.
 The most common types are:

 These nets have a frame folding in on itself, which means it can be packed flat, allowing you to slip it into a bag.
 You can also attach it to your fishing vest and easily bring it to the water when you hook a fish.

 Scoop nets are usually attached to a rector with a magnetic release, which keeps the net in place.
 They are generally ideal for grayling and river trout.
 In addition, most scoop nets are built around a wooden frame.

 Fixed frames and handle nets are mostly used for catching and landing large fish when fly fishing.
 Longer handle nets are used from watercraft, where they can be left on the side in readiness to go to the bottom of the boat once the fishers hook their fish.

 Whether you are new to fly fishing or are a seasoned angler, having the best net can be the difference between creating a lifetime memory or having your day ruined for losing the fish of a lifetime.
 But it can take a lot of time to search for the right one.
-Here are a few factors to consider when shopping for the best fishing net.
+Here are a few factors to consider when shopping:

 The net can be collapsible, fixed frame, or a scoop net.
 In collapsible fly fishing nets, the frame folds in on itself.
 These nets are usually clipped to the waist or back, and a simple flick will get them into a usable position.
 The other type is the fixed frame and handle net.
 These nets are best for boat fly fishers for landing those tricky fish.
 The final type of fly fish net is the scoop net.